zmahfuz0613/rails-react-auth-bcrypt/README.md

 ```

-Here we are first find the user based on the provided username.
+Here, we first find the user based on the provided username.
 We then use the Bcrypt helper method `.authenticate` to verify that the provided password matches the encoded `password_digest` from our database for our user.

 We then use our `JsonWebToken.encode` method to create a token with the user's `id` and `username` inside the token.